WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

   3.3 Pad word senquence (essentially a matrix) to keep the same dimension

 4. Trained a ConvoNet to predict the stock price movement based on a reasonable parameter selection
-5. The result shows a 15% percent improve on the validation set, and 1-2% percent improve on the test set
+5. The result shows a 15% percent improvement on the validation set, and 1-2% percent improve on the test set

 ### 1. Data Collection